 A student may talk with a TSC counselor by calling (956) 295-3417.
-You can also view the Counseling Center webpage here: https://www.tsc.edu/office-of-student-life/counseling-and-psychological-services/.
+You can also view the Counseling Center webpage here: Counseling and Student Accessibility Resources - TSC.
 The TSC counselor will provide confidential support and will discuss options regarding reporting, accompanying the student to the hospital and/or police department (either on or off campus) if requested, and facilitate arrangement to ensure safety.